icloud-photos-downloader/icloud_photos_downloader/README.md

                                         Email address where you would like to receive email notifications.
 Default: SMTP
                                         username
+        --log-level [debug|info|error]  Log level (default: debug)
+        --no-progress-bar               Disables the one-line progress bar and prints log messages on separate lines
+                                        (Progress bar is disabled by default if there is no tty attached)
+        --version                       Show the version and exit.
         -h, --help                      Show this message and exit.

 Example: